Stripe Integration in Laravel: Complete Guide to Subscriptions & One-Time Payments

 Canceling Subscriptions

-There are two ways to cancel: immediate cancellation or cancellation at period end.
+There are two ways to cancel: immediate or at period end.

 For immediate cancellation: